-But according to French chefs, the perfect rendition of chocolate mousse is based in its simplicity.
-That’s why the most basic chocolate mousse recipe has only five ingredients – chocolate, eggs, butter, sugar, and a pinch of salt.
-From here on out it takes little more than your innovation to produce a special blend all your own.
+In French, the word “mousse” means foam, which aptly describes this dessert – light and airy.
+According to French chefs, the perfect rendition of chocolate mousse is based in its simplicity.
+That’s why the most basic chocolate mousse recipe has only four ingredients – chocolate, eggs, butter, and sugar.
+From here on out, it takes little more than your innovation to produce a unique blend.
 There are so many directions you can go, though you must be careful to maintain a proper balance of ingredients to keep the consistency.

 Tips for Making Vegan Chocolate Mousse

 Classic chocolate mousse contains just a few ingredients – a base, an aerator, and a thickener (optional).
 The ingredients for this vegan chocolate mousse are:

 - Cocoa powder: melted chocolate is the base of most classic chocolate mousse recipes.
 However, when you mix melted chocolate and whipped coconut cream – the aerator in this recipe – the result is more of a cream than a mousse.
 So, I recommend using cocoa powder.
 It’s essential to use high-quality cocoa powder.
 Some cocoa powders are tasteless, and some leave a bitter flavor in the finished recipes.
 So, find one you like.

 - Coconut cream: many aerators work well in chocolate mousse to make it light and fluffy.
 Coconut cream is my favorite.
 Some brands of coconut cream whip up better than others, so refer to this guide to see which brands I recommend.
 The fluffiness of the final mousse depends on the coconut cream – whether the cream separates from the water, how smooth (as opposed to grainy) the cream is, how well it forms peaks, how stable it is, etc. If you’d like to keep this chocolate mousse raw, you can make your own coconut cream from fresh coconuts.